akiradeveloper/HeiankyoView/README.md

 the algorithm is improved later by a prominent bachelor student, Akira Hayakawa of Kyoto university.

-Let's visualize the Linux kernel source tree!
+### It's time to visualize the Linux kernel source tree!
 ![Visualizing Linux kernel](images/linux.png "Visualizing Linux kernel")

 ## Example